 10. You Are Blindly Following Someone Else’s Diet Chart

 This is one of the most common reasons for not losing weight.
 If you follow a diet that has worked for your friend and you expect it to work for you in the same fashion, you will be disappointed.
 Your body type is different, your metabolic rate is different, and so are your medical issues and height/age/activity levels.
-So, talk to a professional to know which low-carb diet to follow and customize the macros ratio so that it works for you.
+So, talk to a Registered Dietitian to know which low-carb diet to follow and customize the macros ratio so that it works for you.

 11. You Are Not Exercising Enough